taco-project/FlexKV/docs/vllm_adapter/README_en.md

 export FLEXKV_CPU_CACHE_GB=32
 ```
 #### Example 2: SSD Offloading
-Use 32GB of CPU memory and 1TB of SSD storage.
-The two SSDs are mounted at /data0 and /data1 respectively.
+Use 32GB of CPU memory and 1TB of SSD storage as secondary and tertiary cache respectively.
+(Assume the machine has two SSDs mounted at /data0 and /data1 respectively.)
 ```bash
 # generate config
 cat <<EOF > ./flexkv_config.yml